Skip to main content

 value: "9090"

-• The N9_METRICS_PORT is a variable specifying the TCP port to which the /metrics and /health endpoints are exposed.
+• Purpose: Specifies the TCP port for the /metrics and /health endpoints.

 • organization